|

 tightening of these ligaments has led to high rates of success.
 These

 procedures can now also be done with less invasive arthroscopic surgery.
-However, many series of these arthroscopic repairs demonstrated success rates

 lower than traditional open surgical procedures.
 This investigation shed light